 Color is one of the most important elements of selecting artificial flowers or plants.
 First and foremost, the colors should complement the space where they will be placed.
 Your artificial plants or flowers are going to last a long time, so be sure they coordinate with the rest of your home decor.

-Adding wall art to your home or office can help tie the artificial plants or flowers together within the space.
+Adding wall art or hanging plants to your home or office can help tie the artificial plants or flowers together within the space.
 If you are going for a more rustic look, consider this Brown Canvas or Grey Canvas from Yearanin.

 If your flowers are part of an arrangement, be sure that the various colors across the entire arrangement complement one another.
 The golds and yellow tones in this sunflower arrangement create a bright, beautiful centerpiece arrangement that brightens any room.